justeattakeaway/pie/apps/pie-docs/src/components/link/overview/overview.md

 ### Inverse

-It should be used in areas where a inversed background is used, or when contrast between the default or high visibility links isn’t sufficient to pass accessibility rules.
+It should be used in areas where an inversed background is used, or when contrast between the default or high visibility links isn’t sufficient to pass accessibility rules.

 {% contentPageImage {
     src:"../../../assets/img/components/link/variation-inverse.svg",